FlaskSimpleAuth Tutorial

 Object permissions link a user to some objects to allow operations.
 We want to allow object owners to change the price of their stuff.

-First, create the permission verification function:
+First, create the permission verification hook for stuff accesses:

 # insert in "auth.py"